 If you’re a member of any Facebook fan groups for modern prog metal bands (namely Haken and Devin Townsend), you’ve probably seen the name Jackie Frank Russell appear in your feed.
-But if you know Jackie, you know he is also as prolific of a musician as he is a meme-r.
-With projects spanning genres, and a voice that can alternate between beautiful falsetto and brütal, hellish screams, he is definitely a name to watch in the progressive metal world.
+But if you know Jackie, you know they are also as prolific of a musician as they are a meme-r.
+With projects spanning genres, and a voice that can alternate between beautiful falsetto and brütal, hellish screams, they are definitely a name to watch in the progressive metal world.

-Jackie stopped by to chat about some of his projects, his education, and what’s in store during these strange times.
+Jackie stopped by to chat about some of their projects, their education, and what’s in store during these strange times.

 Tell us about your musical background.
 How did you first get into music.
 Who were some of your idols growing up?
 How did you discover “progressive” music?